NordicSemiconductor/Android-nRF-Wi-Fi-Provisioner/README.md

 1. The phone sends FORGET_CONFIG command and receive success/error result.

 ### Bluetooth LE Service
-Application depends on one service which should be implemented by an IoT device.
+Application depends on one service which should be implemented by an IoT device:
 ```14387800-130c-49e7-b877-2881c89cb258```

 #### Characteristics